trustyai-explainability/model-collection/explainer-test-a/README.md

 # `explainer-test-a`

-This repository contains a simple linear regression model trained on a synthetic dataset.
+This repository contains a simple linear regression model trained on a synthetic dataset generated within the `train.py` file.
 The dataset includes two features with varying degrees of impact on the output variable.

 ## Dataset Description